cafferychen777/LLMCal/README.md

-LLMCal is a powerful PopClip extension that uses AI to convert selected text into calendar events.
-It understands natural language descriptions and automatically creates events with proper titles, times, locations, meeting links, and reminders.
+LLMCal is a PopClip extension for macOS that uses AI to convert natural language into calendar events for Apple Calendar (and Google Calendar via macOS integration).
+It extracts titles, times, locations, attendees, meeting links (Zoom/Teams/Meet), recurring rules, and reminders.
 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)